Teapack1/Audio-Dataset-Recorder/README.md

 - `-d` or `--duration`: Duration of recording in seconds (default is 1 second).
 - `-dir` or `--directory`: Directory to save the recordings (default is the current directory).
 - `-n` or `--num_recordings`: Number of recordings to make (default is 1).
+- `-t` or `--treshold:` Define the amplitude threshold for starting the recording.
+- `-p` or `--playback:` Flag to indicate playback or specify a file for playback.
+- `-sr` or `--sample_rate:`Sampling Rate (16000 default).
-- `-dev` or `--device`: Choose a specific device for recording.
+- `--device`: Choose a specific device for recording.
+Otherwise default mic is selected.
 Use --list_devices to view available devices.
 - `--list_devices`: List available recording devices and exit.
-- `--treshold:` Define the amplitude threshold for starting the recording.
 - `--no_listening_mode:` Listens for incomming audio and records when there is input. (default is on).
-- `--playback:` Flag to indicate playback or specify a file for playback.
-- `--sample_rate:`Sampling Rate (16000 default).